VirtualBrainLab/vbl-docs/source/about/vbl_manual.md

  7. **If you're overwhelmed, that's okay**.
 Everybody's priorities shift over time.
 If you realize you're doing too much and need to cut back in one area, communicate that.
  8. **Work at home, but don't bring your work home**.
 Dan's goal is to work 3 days a week in the lab, because in-person meetings are generally more effective and efficient than remote meetings.
 It's recommended you use a similar structure, but be careful when working remotely not to let your work encroach on your life.

-## Join the VBL

-Are you motivated by the idea of building software for scientists?
-We are making interactive 3D visualization possible for research.
-In practice, that means working with large-scale datasets and doing data wrangling as well as building user-facing tools, often with the Unity game engine.

-Contact Dan Birman with inquiries/questions (dbirman@uw.edu).

-### Undergraduate research at UW

-Joining the VBL as a student is an opportunity to build applied technology while developing your skills as a programmer.
-As a member of a cutting-edge neuroscience laboratory at UW you will also learn a lot of neuroscience along the way.
-We pay all undergraduate researchers who join the VBL at UW.
-Beacuse of this, there are limited spaces available.

-### Software devs / Researchers

-The VBL does not have independent funding to pay researchers (graduate students, postdocs, or software engineers).
-If you are interested in volunteering, have your own funding, or you are interested in working together to apply for funding, please get in touch!

 ## Mentoring

 All members of the VBL are responsible for ensuring the lab is a healthy environment for building powerful tools, challenging ourselves, and growing as researchers and developers.

-Every member of the lab is expected to complete an individual development plan twice a year (every quarter for undergraduates).
+Every member of the lab is expected to complete an individual development plan multiple times a year.
 The IDP is a structured feedback process, designed to help identify both the achievements and challenges of the last year/quarter.
-The process has four steps: first, a self-reflection where you look back on your past goals and achievements and plan for the next period, second, a mentor-reflection where you receive external perspective as written comments, third, a one-on-one conversation about the whole document, and finally, a brief summary that you make to the lab.
-Both private and public IDP files are stored in Github repositories on the lab account.
+The process has three steps: first, a self-reflection where you look back on your past goals and achievements and plan for the next period, second, a mentor-reflection where you receive external perspective as written comments, third, a one-on-one conversation about the whole document.
+IDP files are stored in private Github repositories on the lab account.

 ## Group Meeting